 Patients with rare causes of kidney disease such as Wegner’s granulomatosis or Goodpasture syndrome may undergo plasmapheresis to treat their disease.
 Additionally, plasmapheresis is done after kidney transplant to treat cases of antibody-mediated rejection.

 Where can I get more information?

-For more information about plasmapheresis, talk to your transplant hospital and ask if this is an option for you.
+For more information about plasmapheresis and blood-type incompatible transplant, talk to your transplant center and ask if this is an option for you.